Department of Management Science and Statistics

 STA 6903.
 Survival Analysis.
 (3-0) 3 Credit Hours.

 Prerequisite: STA 5093 or equivalent, or consent of instructor.
 This course introduces both parametric and nonparametric methods for analyzing time to event data.
 Topics include survivor and hazard functions, censoring, Kaplan-Meier estimation, log-rank and related tests, inference based on standard lifetime distributions, regression approach to survival analysis including the Cox proportional hazards model, and time dependent covariates.
 Emphasis will be given on application, interpretation and data analysis using statistical software.
-Differential Tuition: $387.
+This course has Differential Tuition.

 STA 6923.
 Introduction to Statistical Learning.
 (3-0) 3 Credit Hours.

 Prerequisite: STA 5103 or equivalent, or consent of instructor.
 This course provides an introduction to statistical learning and data mining tools in analyzing the vast amounts of data found in business, informatics, cyber security and other industries.
-The course mostly covers supervised and unsupervised learnings.
-The topics include concepts in statistical and machine learnings, variance-bias tradeoff, linear regressions with model assessment and regularization, model averaging, resampling tools, tree regressions and classification, discriminant analysis, nearest-neighbor classification, principal components, and cluster analysis.
+The course mostly covers supervised learning.
+The topics include concepts in statistical and machine learning, data preprocessing, variance-bias tradeoff, linear regressions with model assessment and regularization, model averaging, resampling tools, tree-based models with bagging, boosting, and random forests, discriminant analysis, and nearest-neighbor classification.
 Statistical software will be used for data analysis.
-Differential Tuition: $387.
+This course has Differential Tuition.

 STA 6933.
 Advanced Topics in Statistical Learning.
 (3-0) 3 Credit Hours.

 Prerequisite: STA 6923 or equivalent, or consent of instructor.
-This course provides deeper understanding in selected statistical learning concepts and tools with mathematical justifications.
-The topics include linear and nonlinear methods in regression and classification with regularization, additive models with bagging and boosting, random forest, support vector machines, and neural networks.
+This course provides a deeper understanding of selected statistical learning concepts and tools with mathematical justifications.
+The topics include principal component analysis, cluster analysis, linear and nonlinear methods in regression and classification with regularization, generalized additive models, support vector machines, neural networks, and an introduction to deep learning.
 Statistical software will be used for data analysis.
-Differential Tuition: $387.
+This course has Differential Tuition.

 STA 6943.
 Statistics Internship.
 (0-0) 3 Credit Hours.

-Prerequisites: Graduate standing, 15 semester credit hours of graduate work, and consent of instructor.
+Prerequisite: Graduate standing, 15 semester credit hours of graduate work, and consent of instructor.
 Internship must be approved in advance by the Internship Coordinator and the student’s Graduate Advisor of Record.
 Supervised full- or part-time off-campus work experience and training in statistics.
 Individual conferences and written reports required.
-Differential Tuition: $387.
+This course has Differential Tuition.

 STA 6953.
 Independent Study.
 (0-0) 3 Credit Hours.